haiku/haiku/docs/develop/midi/design.rst

 libmidi2.so and libmidi.so.
 The latter is the "old" pre-R5 Midi Kit and has been re-implemented using the facilities from libmidi2, which makes it fully compatible with the new kit.
-This document describes the design and implementation of the OpenBeOS midi_server and libmidi2.so.
+This document describes the design and implementation of the Haiku midi_server and libmidi2.so.

 The midi_server has two jobs: it keeps track of the endpoints that the client apps have created, and it publishes endpoints for the devices